chaitanyashimpi/nodejs-zoom-clone/plan.md

 - Initialize our NodeJS Project (Done)
 - Initialize our first view (Done)
 - Create a room id (Done)
-- Add the ability to view our own Video
+- Add the ability to view our own Video (Done)
 - Add ability to allow others to stream their video
 - Add styling
 - Add the ability to create messages